-On the other hand, a torbie cat, short for tortoiseshell-tabby, is a feline that exhibits a mixture of tortoiseshell and tabby coloring in its coat pattern.
+On the other hand, this is a feline that exhibits a mixture of tortoiseshell and tabby coloring in its coat pattern.
 This can create a more intricate and unique appearance than the typical tortoiseshell coat, with swirling patterns of stripes and spots that are often seen in tabby cats.
 The tabby stripes can appear in a range of colors, such as brown, gray, or black, and the tortoiseshell coloring may include shades of orange, red, or cream.

 Is a Torbie cat rare?